-- Deed of Dacion en pago of Quezon City Properties and Davao Property (collectively referred to as the Deeds) in favor of the Company - Release and cancellation of mortgages over the Manila Properties to be executed by the Company.
+- Deed of Dacion en pago of Quezon City Properties and Davao Property (collectively referred to as the Deeds) in favor of the Company. - Release and cancellation of mortgages over the Manila Properties to be executed by the Company.

-The MOA also provided that the Company would be committed to fund and advance all taxes, expenses and fees to the extent of \$\mathbb{P}\$150.0 million in order to obtain the CAR and the issuance of new Transfer Certificate of Title (TCT) and TD in favor of the Company.
-In the event that such expenses are less than \$\mathbb{P}\$150.0 million, the excess would be given to Unlad.
-However, if the \$\mathbb{P}\$150.0 million would be insufficient to cover the expenses, the Company would provide the deficiency without any right of reimbursement from Unlad.
+The MOA also provided that the Company would be committed to fund and advance all taxes, expenses and fees to the extent of ₱150.0 million in order to obtain the CAR and the issuance of new Transfer Certificates of Title (TCTs) and TDs in favor of the Company.
+In the event that such expenses are less than ₱150.0 million, the excess would be given to Unlad.
+However, if the ₱150.0 million would be insufficient to cover the expenses, the Company would provide the deficiency without any right to reimbursement from Unlad.

-Consequently, the Company recognized the Davao properties as "Investment properties", and on June 24, 2021, the Company's BODs approved the sale of the Quezon City dacion properties to a potential buyer and reclassified as noncurrent asset held for sale as these properties have not been used in business since its receipt (see Note 8).
+Consequently, the Company recognized the Quezon City properties and Davao property as "Investment properties".
+On June 24, 2021, the Company's BOD approved the sale of the Quezon City dacion properties to a potential buyer and reclassified these as noncurrent asset held for sale as these properties have not been used in business since its receipt (see Note 8).
+The Davao property remained as Investment Property.